Identifying and Characterizing Behavioral Classes of Radicalization within the QAnon Conspiracy on Twitter: Methodology

 \subsection{Identifying Persistent QAnon Users}

 In addition to measuring signals of radicalization from QAnon-related content, we aim to understand and quantify how users interact with the QAnon community as a whole.
-We thus define a seed group of \emph{persistent QAnon users} by imposing a set of strict conditions they have to meet: \begin{itemize} \item \emph{self-drafted} $QC_{tweets} > 0$ over the entire time period -- to ensure that these users produced original QAnon content. \item $QC_{tweets} > 0$ and more than 10 tweets for each of the first five weeks of the period of observation (June 20 - July 24, which encompasses the time period before Twitter action against QAnon) -- to avoid selecting users who do not show consistent QAnon-related activity. \end{itemize}
+We thus define a seed group of \emph{persistent QAnon users} by strictly filtering for users who satisfy both conditions below: \begin{itemize} \item \emph{self-drafted} $QC_{tweets} > 0$ over the entire time period -- to ensure that these users produced original QAnon content. \item $QC_{tweets} > 0$ and more than 10 tweets for each of the first five weeks of the period of observation (June 20 - July 24, which encompasses the time period before substantive Twitter action against QAnon) -- to avoid selecting users who do not show consistent QAnon-related activity. \end{itemize}

 When calculating $QC_{tweets}$ over a single week, we observe that some users shared a limited number of tweets.
-Thus, we compute $QC_{tweets}$ only for users with more than 10 tweets shared in every week.
+Thus, we compute $QC_{tweets}$ only for users with more than 10 tweets shared every week.
 This ensures a fairer comparison between users, as users with very few tweets shared are more likely to have inflated $QC_{tweets}$---a user with one QAnon keyword out of one tweet is substantially different from a user with ten QAnon keywords out of ten tweets, despite the ratio being the same.

 Figure \ref{figure1m} depicts the total number of users engaged with QAnon content and the distribution of their $QC_{tweets}$ in the observation period.
-Both measures exhibit a significant drop in the weeks following intervention by Twitter, which starting from July 21, 2020 enacted restrictions on the spread of QAnon content, limiting its appearance in trends and search, and removing accounts or content related to QAnon from recommendations.\footnote{https://www.nbcnews.com/tech/tech-news/twitter-bans-7-000-qanon-accounts-limits-150-000-others-n1234541} Previous work indicated that users evaded these regulations by decreasing their usage of certain QAnon hashtags and keywords, while maintaining a high volume of tweets and pivoting to other keywords \cite{sharma2022characterizing}.
+Both measures exhibit a significant drop in the weeks following the intervention by Twitter, which starting from July 21, 2020, enacted restrictions on the spread of QAnon content, limiting its appearance in trends and search, and removing accounts or content related to QAnon from recommendations.\footnote{https://www.nbcnews.com/tech/tech-news/twitter-bans-7-000-qanon-accounts-limits-150-000-others-n1234541} \footnote{Although substantive action was announced on July 21, 2020, certain QAnon influencers reported limits in early July.} Previous work indicated that users evaded these regulations by decreasing their usage of certain QAnon hashtags and keywords while maintaining a high volume of tweets and pivoting to other keywords \cite{sharma2022characterizing}.
 Therefore, we only consider the five weeks before the ban for defining our group of \emph{persistent QAnon users} in order to also capture the users who attempted to evade Twitter action.